 Link: Apply now for the Chase Sapphire Reserve® Card

 The one significant Chase Sapphire Reserve perk that needs to be activated is the Priority Pass membership.
-I think this is worth specifically pointing out since some people don’t realize there’s an activation process.
+I think this is worth specifically pointing out, since some people don’t realize there’s an activation process.
 Just recently I was entering a Priority Pass lounge, and the person in front of me was being denied for trying to enter with a Chase Sapphire Reserve, rather than with a Priority Pass membership.
 “But I was told my card came with a Priority Pass membership.”

 It does indeed, but you have to activate it.
+So let’s talk about how all of that works.

 What is the Chase Sapphire Reserve’s Priority Pass membership?